thaihangchung7/thaihangchung7.github.io/_notes/archie.md

 ---

 ## Archie the T480

-I didn't run the numbers but I think an overwhelming majority of Linux-ers use a Thinkpad as their primary driver.
-Maybe it's because both Linux and Thinkpads (at least before the era of dongles) share a lot of themes such as modularity, usability, and reliability.
-The hardware is not that big of a deal though, I'm pretty sure Linus still codes the Linux Kernel on 2Gb RAM netbooks.
+When it comes to Linux, hardware is not that important, I'm pretty sure Linus still codes the Linux Kernel on 2Gb RAM netbooks.
+However, I believe an overwhelming majority of Linux-ers use a Thinkpad as their primary driver.
+Maybe it's because both Linux and Thinkpads (at least before they joined the "thin-n-lights") share a lot of themes such as modularity, usability, and reliability.
 The point is, instead of opting for a Zoomer laptop, I've managed to snagged a Thinkpad T480 for a good deal.
-For the same reasons mentioned above, I think I'm obligated to install a "hackerman" DIY distro, in this case [ArchLinux](https://archlinux.org/) (also because Linux is [well supported](https://support.lenovo.com/us/en/solutions/pd031426-linux-for-personal-systems) on Thinkpads).
+For the same reasons mentioned above, I think I'm obligated to install a "hackerman" DIY distro, in this case [ArchLinux](https://archlinux.org/) (also because Linux is [well supported by Lenovo ](https://support.lenovo.com/us/en/solutions/pd031426-linux-for-personal-systems) and by the [Arch community](https://wiki.archlinux.org/title/Lenovo_ThinkPad_T480)).

 ## Welcome to the Rice Fields